Anti-monuments in Mexico: Cause and implications

-A nail cross placed in Chihuahua, Chihuahua, in memory of the victims of femicide during the 1990s and 2000s.
+The Cruz de Clavos (nail cross) placed in Chihuahua, Chihuahua, in memory of the victims of femicide during the 1990s and 2000s.
 Rosa Salazar considers similar protests as a precursor of the anti-monuments.

 Mexico, in addition to having one of the highest crime rates in the world, also is a country where nine out of ten reported crimes are left unpunished.
 As a result, anti-monuments have emerged as a way to remember the victims and prevent their cases from falling into oblivion.
 For Rosa Salazar, a human rights, communication, and ICT Laboratory coordinator, anti-monuments have a function similar to that of memorials.
 Anti-monuments leave behind the idea that aesthetic objects "were only judged by their beauty, according to a given artistic canon".
 Apart from their aesthetic appearance, anti-monuments are "artifacts charged with affection" that, with their subversive activities in the public space, tend to reinstate its communitarian sense.
 For Eunice Hernández, a cultural facilitator, their location is key to prevent the issue from fading into oblivion, since those spaces are emblematic and represent a hegemonic power.